 The Glorious Modular Mechanical Keyboard, better known as the GMMK, is an overall great keyboard.
 This full-size keyboard comes with a variety of different switches so you can select the ones that better suit your needs.
 The board is hotswappable, meaning you don't have to desolder the switches to put in new ones.
 It also features full RGB lighting and offers great customizability.
 You can also get this board in a compact 60% or a TKL format.

 The Glorious GMMK is a pretty good keyboard all around.
 It's pretty versatile thanks to its hotswappable board that allows you to pull out switches and put in new ones.
 This makes it easier to try different types of switches and find the best ones for your needs, whether it's for gaming or the office.
 Overall, the frame is very well-made and each key features RGB lighting, which is nice.

-The Glorious GMMK is a very good gaming keyboard.
-Our unit has Gateron Brown switches that seem to have a bit more pre-travel, which affects the scoring.
+The Glorious GMMK is an excellent gaming keyboard.
+Our unit has Gateron Brown switches that seem to have a bit more pre-travel than other keyboards, but most people shouldn't notice this and it's within the manufacturer's tolerance.
 Nevertheless, since this board is hotswappable, you're able to choose your favorite gaming switches without any issues.
 The board is well-built and the RGB lighting is great to have.

 The Glorious GMMK is wired-only and isn't designed to be used with mobile devices.

 The Glorious GMMK is a good office keyboard.
 Its full-size format gives you access to all necessary keys, including a NumPad.
 It offers a great overall typing quality thanks to steady keys and a very well-built frame.
 Thanks to its hotswappable board, you can easily put in and change the switches based on your needs.